Seller: HPB Inc., Dallas, TX, U.S.A.

 Paperback.
-Condition: Fair.
+Condition: Good.
 No Jacket.
-Readable copy.
-Pages may have considerable notes/highlighting. ~ ThriftBooks: Read More, Spend Less 2.
+Pages can have notes/highlighting.
+Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less 2.02.

 Paperback.
-Condition: Fair.
+Condition: Good.
 No Jacket.
-Readable copy.
-Pages may have considerable notes/highlighting. ~ ThriftBooks: Read More, Spend Less 2.
+Pages can have notes/highlighting.
+Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less 2.02.

 Seller: Dan A. Domike, Hoquiam, WA, U.S.A.